Moshe Katsav: Rape and sexual harassment case

 In July 2006, Katsav complained to the Attorney General of Israel, Menachem Mazuz, that a female employee was blackmailing him.
 The investigation quickly turned against Katsav as the employee, referred to as A. (later identified as Orly Revivo), alleged sexual offenses.
 A, who worked with Katsav when he was Minister of Tourism, claimed that Katsav raped her twice and sexually harassed her in various other ways.
 Katsav was accused of raping and sexually harassing up to ten women.
 Police raided his house and seized computers and documents on 22 August.
 There were calls for him to resign or suspend himself from the presidency.
 Katsav was questioned under caution on 23 August.

 On 7 September, receiving complaints from at least four different women (according to IBA's correspondent for police affairs), the Israel Police determined that they had enough evidence for an indictment.
-Katsav did not attend the ceremony, swearing-in Dorit Beinisch as President of the Israeli Supreme Court.
+Amid this news breaking, Katsav did not attend the ceremonial swearing-in Dorit Beinisch as President of the Israeli Supreme Court.
 On 13 September, the Knesset House Committee approved Katsav's request for leave of absence.
 The ceremony, normally held at the president's house, was moved to the Knesset.
 Police said that seven women had testified against Katsav and the allegations included "breach of trust, fraud, and involvement in illegal wiretapping."
 On 18 September, Attorney-General Mazuz stated that the likelihood of Katsav being the victim of a plot was "fairly slim."
 By 21 September, the number of complaints rose to eight.
 On 15 October 2006, police said the complaints of five of the women would not be pursued because the statute of limitations had run out.
 On 29 October, Attorney-General Menachem Mazuz advised Katsav to step down.
 While denying the allegations, he said he would resign if indicted.